 Under the hood, the Ryzen 3 3300X is packing 4 Cores and 8 Threads which is a configuration that is good enough for most games.
 What is interesting about the 3300X though was its unusually high gaming performance.
 The Ryzen 3 3300X is often seeing challenging the 6 Core 12 Thread Ryzen 5 3600 in gaming benchmarks, while flat out beating the previous generation Ryzen 5 2600.
 This improved gaming performance is due to the fact that the 4 Cores on the 3300X reside on a single Core Complex, which drastically reduces latency as compared to the 6 Core and the 8 Core models.
 This improves gaming performance significantly.

 Just like the rest of AMD’s Ryzen lineup, the 3300X offers more features than just good gaming performance.
 It gets your foot in the door to PCIe 4.0 as the CPU is based on the Zen 2 architecture.
 There is a decent Wraith cooler included in the box and like all other Zen CPUs, the 3300X is also unlocked for a bit of overclocking.
-The 3300X can also take advantage of fairly cheap B450 boards due to the fact that it is just a 65W chip which can run easily on most budget A320 and B450 motherboards.
+The 3300X can also take advantage of fairly cheap B450 boards due to the fact that it is just a 65W chip that can run easily on most budget A320 motherboards or B450 motherboards.

 Although the 3300X seems like the perfect entry-level CPU for gaming, there is an issue that is quite prevalent with this processor.
 Soon after its release, the 3300X was out of stock everywhere and has not returned in a big quantity ever since.
 So if you want to get your hands on this CPU, you better keep an eye on its stock levels.
+The 3300X might not be the best performance budget gaming CPU overall, but it is still an exciting option to look out for.

 4. Intel Core i5 10400F